 Edge computing is a solution that helps you to unlock the potential of untapped data.
 It also allows you to reduce the cost of data transmission and latency.
 Furthermore, it provides a near real-time response to local events.

-Reduces latency and data transit costsedge computing img
+Reduces latency and data transit costs

 With more devices being introduced into the IoT ecosystem, processing power needs to be closer to the source to avoid latency and bandwidth issues.
 Edge computing is an architecture that makes this possible.
 It reduces latency, increases data security, and improves the speed of services.